 We arrived in Tucson in the late afternoon on Saturday, August 17, 2013.
 We were able to check in at our new apartment that evening, and started unpacking right away.
-Curtis had only seen it once before this day, and I have to say, he did a great job at picking out our home for the next 2 years!
+Curtis had only seen it once before this day, but he did a great job at picking out our home for the next 2 years!

-Curtis still had 1 week before school began, so we took some time to settle in, and also go explore the area!
-We went for a sunset hike on A Mountain, then walked around Tucson Mall where we discovered that there is a Cheesecake Factory that’s 10 minutes walking distance from our apartment…boy are we in trouble!
+Curtis still had 1 week before school began, so for our first week in Tucson we took some time to settle in, and also go explore the area!
+We went for a sunset hike on A Mountain — a mountain with a giant A on it.
+We then walked around the Tucson Mall where we discovered that there is a Cheesecake Factory that is 10 minutes walking distance from our apartment.
+Boy are we in trouble!

-Then one morning, we drove to Tucson Mountain Park and went to tour the Sonoran Desert Animal Museum.
+One morning, we drove to Tucson Mountain Park and went to tour the Sonoran Desert Animal Museum.
 It’s actually more like a zoo, with desert animal exhibits all along a walking path through the desert.
-I have to say, as cool as it was, it also freaked me out realizing that all of these animals/reptiles are things we could encounter on the trails!
+As cool as it was, it also freaked me out realizing that all of these animals/reptiles are things we could encounter on the trails!

-After walking through the whole thing, we went to a presentation on rattle snakes and gila monsters.
-Ok, I’m really not crazy about coming across these on the trails, and was a bit nervous when we went letterboxing right after…and Curtis tried to comfort me telling me he’d never seen ANY wildlife on trails in the 2 years he’s lived and hiked here.
+After walking through the whole museum, we went to a presentation on rattlesnakes and gila monsters.
+Ok, I’m really not crazy about coming across these on the trails, and was a bit nervous when we went letterboxing right after.
+Curtis tried to comfort me, telling me he’d never seen ANY wildlife on the trails in the 2 years he’s lived and hiked here.

-Well, that very night, we went for a sunset walk at Sabino Canyon with Curtis’ friend Mitch, and we saw a bunch of javelinas (scary hairy pigs) AND a tarantula.
-A first for both of us, and just goes to show that I can’t trust that I’ll never see anything just because Curtis hasn’t!
+Well that very night, we went for a sunset walk at Sabino Canyon with Curtis’ friend Mitch.
+There, we saw a bunch of javelinas (scary hairy pigs) AND a tarantula.
+A first for both of us, which just goes to show that I can’t trust that I’ll never see anything just because Curtis hasn’t!

-On our first full weekend here, we went on a letterboxing adventure down I-19 with Mitch and his cousin, Alex.
-The day started with the guys trying to convince me that Nico’s is the best Mexican food, then finally the real fun began when we got on the road.
-We stopped to hike on the Anza Trail, at the Sahuarita Mine, and the San Xavier del Blanc Mission.
+On our first full weekend in Tucson, we went on a letterboxing adventure down I-19 with Mitch and his cousin, Alex.
+The day started with the guys trying to convince me that Nico’s is the best Mexican food.
+Finally, the real fun began when we got on the road.
+We stopped to hike and find letterboxes on the Anza Trail, at the Sahuarita Mine, and the San Xavier del Blanc Mission.